FAQ and Checklist for New Math Majors

 If you see other fees on your account, it might be simply a mistake.
 In a few instances, students who do not even come to the campus have been charged for immunization non-compliance, or have had a hold placed on their registration.
 If you are an online degree-seeking major and this happens to you, contact Health Services and represent to them that you are only online and never come to campus; they can reverse it.

 If you are normally online, but do plan on coming to campus occasionally, you may get a parking hang tag to avoid a parking ticket.
 There is an online application at the parking webpage.
-There is also an explanation there of the policy for getting a one-day tag. (section 3-105)

 - Register as early as possible in the registration period (April for Summer and Fall, November for Spring).